danielawde9/fullstack-bootcamp/MongoDB/Challenges/challenge4.md

 ### Tasks:

 1. **Schema Design:** Before adding data, a schema must be defined.
 Consider what a User might entail and design a suitable Mongoose schema.
-2. **API Route for Creation:** Set up an API endpoint to facilitate user creation or sign-up processes.
-Understand the flow of data from the client's request to the database.
+2. **API Route for Creation:** Set up an API endpoint to facilitate for CRUD operation on mongo DB.